CentOS 8.0 1905 what does the new distribution version say?

 I tried CentOS, as it is one of the systems I have been using for years, on servers, workstations and desktops.

 But before we describe my experience with new functional CentOS 8.0.1905, we should say that CentOS is now available in two different ISOs: the well-known CentOS Linux, the traditional, stable operating system based on RHEL. and CentOS Stream.
-The new CentOS Stream according to the developers is described as a which is between Fedora and RHEL.CentOS
+According to developers, the new CentOS Stream is described as a platform between Fedora and RHEL.CentOS

-Installing CentOS is simple for those in the know and hassle-free.
-As in the RHEL distribution after the first reboot the wizard asks us to accept a license.
-In CentOS though, the license is just a disclaimer and a notice that CentOS the GNU General Public License.
+Installing CentOS is simple for anyone who knows it and hassle-free.
+As with the RHEL distribution after the first reboot, the driver asks us to accept a license.
+In CentOS, however, the license is only a disclaimer and a notice that CentOS uses the GNU General Public License.

 CentOS offers the same desktop options as with Red Hat: the GNOME Shell and the GNOME Classic.
 Both options can run via X.Org and Wayland.